sybrew/the-seo-framework/readme.txt

 	* NOTE: The title and description references still exist (Focus uses them), but they'll be a clone of the internals.

 TODO update _suggest_extension_manager()
-TODO should we allow "0" to be valid input for titles and descriptions?
-	* And if not, should we rectify this by ignoring the input in JS (counters)?
-		* Warning: WP allows "0" to be set.
-So, we should definitely not ignore this input.
-TODO Empty the description placeholder on private/protected state?
-	"Set private/protected listeners, that will empty the generated description?"
-	See:
-		const protectedPrefix = tsf.escapeString( tsfTitle.l10n.i18n.protectedTitle );
-		const privatePrefix   = tsf.escapeString( tsfTitle.l10n.i18n.privateTitle );
 TODO change all occurrences of 'useTagline' to 'addAdditions', since that's much less confusing and archaic to our legacy.
 	* Also apply this to get_home_page_tagline() and deprecate its former callable.
 TODO Update the title placeholder for quick-edit based on the post/term title.